jshvn/professional/linkedin/linkedin.md

 ### Interviewer
 ##### November 2021 - November 2021

-Volunteered time to run mock interviews for candidates participating in the program.
+Volunteered time to run realistic mock interviews for candidates participating in the program.

 ---
 ### Sacred Heart